Hackfridays/hackfridays/README.md

 - **Web URL (if applicable):**

 ### Status
-- Is there outstanding work? _Yes (Please specify)/no_
+- Is there outstanding work?
+No
-- Is there a blog post written? _Link here/no_
+- Is there a blog post written?
+[Getting started with RESTful APIs using the Flask microframework for Python](http://blog.cloudoki.com/getting-started-with-restful-apis-using-the-flask-microframework-for-python/)
-- Are you proud of the content of this post, or should it be amended? _Yes/no_
+- Are you proud of the content of this post, or should it be amended?
+Yes, I'm proud.
-- Can the code use a refactor and/or cleanup (does it follow best practice)? _Yes/no_
+- Can the code use a refactor and/or cleanup (does it follow best practice)?
+Yes, the backend could have some code improvements
-- Would there be value in presenting this work to others (internal/external)? _Yes/no_
+- Would there be value in presenting this work to others (internal/external)?
+Maybe, it will depend on other interests since there is a lot of similar apps

 ## Event Looping + ElasticSearch
 ### Description